PriscillaRoy/K-Means-Segmentation/README.md

 Four images are provided for testing: cirle, fruits, kenny and lemons
 OpenCV: You can use opencv functions to load, display images.

-Make sure your final submission is running on circleci.
+The final submission should run on circleci.
 The TA will use CircleCI output and your github code for grading.
 TA will not be able to grade if the code does not run on circle CI.